|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||SEE IT||

 When used properly, a heated blanket will not double your electric bill—or even increase it by much at all.
 The best heated blankets will allow for adjustable heating levels which helps to save heat while also allowing you to control the comfort it gives you.
 When compared to turning up the heat in a room, the use of a heated blanket is actually cost-effective.

-A final word on shopping for the best heated throw blanket
+A final word on shopping for the best heated throw blankets

 The best heated throw blankets will keep you warm and cozy all winter.
 They will offer customizable heat controls, automatic shut-off safety features, plush stylish fabrics, and even heat distribution throughout the blanket.
 It’s important to take full stock of exactly how and where you think you’ll use a heated blanket the most, as this will help you determine size and style.
 If you’re looking to use it in a small, drafty room for one, you’ll be considering different things than if you’re part of an avid outdoorsy couple looking to sleep under it on frigid nights.
 Once you know your own cozy expectations, finding the right blanket is easy.